 The important questions you and your teen should be asking at RMIT’s Open Day

-Learn everything there is to know about your teen’s future university course by asking all the right questions at RMIT Open Day.
+Learn everything there is to know about your teen’s future study by asking all the right questions at RMIT University’s Open Day.

 As a parent, guardian or carer, it’s natural to have questions about the complexities of university study and how it all works.
-Whether your teen is in Year 12 and wants to know about university courses or they’re earlier in their high school journey, it’s always easier to support them when you know the answers to their uni questions.
+Whether your teen is in Year 12 or early in their high school journey, you'll be even more prepared to support them when you know the answers to their questions about university.

-If you are struggling to find the right questions to ask on the day, fear not!
-Here are some examples that you could ask staff and students at a university Open Day.
+If you are struggling to know the right questions to ask at one of our university Open Days, fear not!
+Here are some examples that will help you prepare your teen for student life at RMIT.

 What to ask Study@RMIT staff

 University Open Days often have support teams who can tell you all about uni courses.
-At NextFest, this is the Study@RMIT team.
+At RMIT Open Day, this is the Study@RMIT team.
 These staff members can tell you everything you need to know about RMIT’s courses and how you can support your teen as they plan their study journey.

 • What are the entry requirements for their course?
 Learn more about the selection requirements, such as VCE subject prerequisites of a uni course.
 Prerequisites are the classes a student needs to have completed during their VCE to be considered for a certain course.